Ray Elman Exhibition of Portraits at Williams McCall Gallery

 Elman has made over 200 paintings in this series of notable talents such as Norman Mailer, Robert Motherwell, Douglas Huebler, Justin Kaplan, Joel Meyerowitz, Annie Dillard, Mark Strand, Sebastian Junger, Alec Wilkinson, E.J.
 Kahn, Jr., Varujan Boghosian, Al Jaffee, Lee Falk, Elise Asher, Anne Bernays, and Ruth Reichl.
 The dimensions of most works are either 60 x 43 inches or 40 x 30 inches.

 Elman has maintained a studio on the tip of Cape Cod in the Provincetown Art Colony since 1970.
 In 1989, after a half-lifetime of making only abstract art, he started portraying the Provincetown Art community at leisure – what people do when they are not working – the fabric of life that draws people back every year.
-Now a full-time Miami Beach resident, Elman has turned his focus to portraying the people and culture of Miami.Be sure to tell them Soul Of Miami sent you!
+Now a full-time Miami Beach resident, Elman has turned his focus to portraying the people and culture of Miami.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.